Lyapunov-Razumikhin techniques for state-dependent delay differential equations: An explicit expression for the region

 We will always consider the DDE \eqref{Eq:1Delay} with $a>0$ and $\mu+\sigma<0$, then Lemma~\ref{lem:delayed} assures that the deviating argument is always a delay.
 The lemma also gives the lower bound $u(t)>-a/c$ on solutions when $c>0$ (or an upper bound on solutions when $c<0$).
 When $\mu<0$ we can bound solutions above and below.
 It is convenient to define

-We will use $[M_0,N_0]$ and also $[M,N]$ as bounds on solutions of the single delay DDE \eqref{Eq:1Delay} (in contrast to the multiple delay DDE \eqref{Eq:GeneralMultipleDelay} for which we used $N$ to denote the number of delays).
+Here $N$ is used to denote a bound on solutions of the single delay DDE \eqref{Eq:1Delay} (an upper bound if $c>0$ and a lower bound if $c<0$), in contrast to the multiple delay DDE \eqref{Eq:GeneralMultipleDelay} for which we used $N$ to denote the number of delays.
+We use $M$ to denote the other bound on the solution, and the notation $\text{sign}(c)[M,N]$ to denote $[M,N]$ if $c>0$ and $[-N,-M]$ if $c<0$ (and similar notation for open and half-open intervals).

-\begin{lem} Let $\mu+\sigma<0<a$ and $\mu<0$ and suppose $u\in C^1([0,\infty),\R)$ solves \eqref{Eq:1Delay} for $t\geq0$.
+\begin{lem} Let $c\ne 0$ and $\mu+\sigma<0<a$ and $\mu<0$.
+Suppose $u\in C^1([0,\infty),\R)$ solves \eqref{Eq:1Delay} for $t\geq0$.
 If $\sigma>0$ let $\textit{sign}(c)M\in\textit{sign}(c)[M_0,0)$ and $\textit{sign}(c)N>0$, and suppose that $\textit{sign}(c)\phi(t)\in\textit{sign}(c)[M,N]$ for all $t\in[-\tau,0]$.
 If $\sigma\leq0$ let $M=M_0$ and $N=\max\{N_0,\phi(0)\}$ and suppose $\textit{sign}(c)\phi(t)\geq\textit{sign}(c)M_0$ for all $t\in[-\tau,0]$.
 Then

 \end{lem}

 \begin{proof} Again, we consider the $c>0$ case, then it is sufficient to show that $\dot{u}(t)>0$ if $u(t)=M$, and $\dot{u}(t)<0$ if $u(t)=N$ given that $u(s)\in(M,N)$ for $s\in(0,t)$.
 The case where $u(t)=M_0$ is dealt with in the proof of Lemma~\ref{lem:delayed}, the other cases are straightforward. \end{proof}